IntrntSrfr/slice/README.md

 cases of two or more profiles.
 The intended purpose for the cropped images are profile pictures, and because of that, it will only allow square crops.

-## Motivation

-As for personal reasons, this is my first ReactJS project.
-Due to that the code might be absolutely atrocious.
-Help is also welcome!

 ## Features

 * Select any JPG/PNG image to crop